paswani/x-bot-first-class/README.md

 # Resources

+To review purpose of the competition, rules and objectives, please check https://confluence.infusion.com/display/innovationpractices/Bot+Competition+Plan.

 Before getting started, I'd suggest you review the recordings of the two training sessions the Jeremy Bibby did for us.
-You can find the recordings in the ...
+You can find the recordings in the slack channel:

 	[TBD]